 The AA Project course allows the student to work directly with the faculty to develop their AA Final Project.
-This project has the student creating a hybrid score for visual media (as approved by faculty) where the instructor takes the role of the Director guiding the student through notes on rewrites and revisions normally associated to a working composer in the professional environment.
+The project has the student course. media (as approved by faculty) where the instructor takes the role of the Director guiding the student through notes on rewrites and revisions normally associated to a working composer in the professional environment.
 This class encourages the student to encompass all of the tools and techniques that they have studied throughout the curriculum in relation to completing and presenting this final project to the CVM Department Head.